grantwill74/notes-on-algorithm-design/slides/module_x1/module_x1.md

 # Downsides of stacks

-Stacks are built to assume that, once memory is allocated, it is held onto it until the function eventually returns.
+Stacks are built to assume that, once memory is allocated, it is held onto until the function eventually returns.

 This means that the stack generally does not have "gaps" in it.
 You can't release higher stack memory for use by a child function.
 The memory stays in use.